-Under the Water charge (infrastructure) rules 2011, the ACCC can approve or determine regulated charges in the Murray-Darling Basin (MDB) of an operator who is not a member owned operator and holds water entitlements of its own or its customers in excess of 250 GL.
-The Act also allows the ACCC to accredit arrangements under which regulated charges are approved or determined by agencies of a State.
+Under the Water Charge (Infrastructure) Rules 2010 (WCIR), the ACCC can approve or determine regulated charges in the Murray-Darling Basin (MDB) of an infrastructure operator who is not a member-owned operator and holds water entitlements of its own or its customers in excess of 250 GL (a Part 6 operator).

 See: Water projects

 Under the the Water Act, the minister may make water market rules and water charge rules.
 Before making or amending these rules, the minister must ask the ACCC for advice.

 The following water market rules and water charge rules were made by the minister: